-[247]Some Dacinae have a thin, dark, sclerotized line below the caudal ridge that is visible under a dissecting microscope, but not under an SEM.
+[247]Some Dacinae have a thin, dark, sclerotized line below the caudal ridges that is visible under a dissecting microscope, but not under an SEM.
 It is known to occur in numerous Zeugodacus species (Figure 73).
 It has not been observed in any Ceratitis larvae described to date.

 [248]Live, mature third instars of Dacinae display skipping (jumping) behaviour.
 The larva curls into a ring shape and attaches its mouthhooks to its caudal segment.
 When it flexes the body muscles and releases the attachment of the mouthhooks, the larva springs several centimetres into the air.
 This behaviour presumably is a method to escape predators.
 Trypetine larvae do not display this behaviour.